6 Reasons to Invest in an Ionizer Air Purifier (March 2024 update)

 2. Air then moves through the medical grade HEPA filter, where small and unseen air particles like tobacco smoke, paint pigments, carbon dust, bacteria, or asbestos are removed.
 A HEPA filter is also effective in filtering out pollutants such as paint pigments, insecticides, virus carriers, and all types of bacteria, including anthrax.

 3. The third important step in air purification is removing odours and any noxious gases lingering in your home.
-A carbon filter with activated carbon helps neutralise noxious gases, odours, and any impurities from pollutants like tobacco and chemicals.
+A carbon filter with activated carbon helps neutralise noxious gases, odours and any impurities from pollutants like tobacco and chemicals.

 Which is better: an air ioniser or an air purifier?